 The moisture build-up over time can cause wood rot in the roof timbers.
 What’s more, defects in the roof covering itself may be concealed from view resulting in water penetration which also leads to timber decay.
 Damp issues in a roof can be the cause of penetration or condensation – a building survey should be carried out to establish the exact cause.

-It is also worth pointing out that spray foam insulation should never be used in a period home or a listed building that often have stone flag, slate or handmade clay tile roofs.
-Some of the material is often reusable when the old roof is recovered, however this is impossible in cases where SPF insulation was applied.
+It is also worth pointing out that spray foam insulation should never be used in a period home or a listed building that often has a stone flag, slate or handmade clay tile roofs.
+Some of the material is often reusable when the old roof is recovered, however, this is impossible in cases where SPF insulation was applied.